 Alpine Pasture Stories: Außermelang Alm in Wattener Lizum

 Thomas and Margit Klingler have been running the Alpine dairy at Außermelang Alm since 2000.
 Milk is provided by six farmers, who have their cattle grazing the nearby pastures and by one farmer from neighbouring Innermelang Alm. ©

-The Wood Fire Heats the Cheese Vat
+The Wood Fire Heats the Milk Vat

-It is Quality Rather than Quantity that Matters
+It's Quality Rather than Quantity that Matters

 All in all, 100,000 kilograms (liters) of milk are made into cheese each summer at Außermelang, along with roughly 1,200 kilograms of butter. ©

-Tender Pork from Lucky Pigs
+Tender Pork from Happy Pigs

 A few years ago, they started keeping pigs at Außermelang.
 Much sought-after, the meat of the “Tirol Alpine Pasture Pig” is tender, juicy and full of flavour. ©